 GPOPlus+ Engages North Equities Corp. to Provide Digital Marketing Services

-/EIN News/ -- LAS VEGAS, NV, Sept.
-29, 2022 (GLOBE NEWSWIRE) -- GPO Plus, Inc. (OTCQB: GPOX), a publicly traded company of diversified Group Purchasing Organizations (GPOs) that uses the power of Group Purchasing to save businesses money, announced they engaged North Equities Corp.
+LAS VEGAS, NV, Sept.
+29, 2022 (GLOBE NEWSWIRE) -- GPO Plus, Inc. GPOX, a publicly traded company of diversified Group Purchasing Organizations (GPOs) that uses the power of Group Purchasing to save businesses money, announced they engaged North Equities Corp.

 GPOX has entered into a 6-month marketing and consulting contract with Toronto-based marketing firm, North Equities Corp. (the "Contract").
 North Equities Corp. specializes in various social media platforms and will be able to facilitate greater awareness and widespread dissemination of the Company's news.
 In connection with the Contract, the Company will issue North Equities 300,000 shares.
 North Equities currently does not own any shares of the Company.